 Scottish ancestry: census records

-Scotland has pretty much the same census records as England and Wales, with full census records available from 1841 to 1911.
+Scotland's census records from 1841 to 1911 are publicly available.
 Differences included questions about whether inhabitants spoke Gaelic in 1881 and there were also questions about rooms with windows and whether children were being educated at school that reflected Scottish concerns.
 The full records are available to search on ScotlandsPeople.
 Incomplete transcripts from 1841-1901 are also available on both Ancestry and Findmypast.
 Note that in Scotland women never officially lost their maiden surname after marriage – as such, when widowed, you may find a woman reverting to her maiden name, rather than continue with her married surname.